vbrankov/hdf5-ocaml/README.md

 This is an OCaml wrapper for HDF5 library.
 It currently implements most functionality needed for reading and writing HDF5 files.
 It is actively maintained.

-To build it do:
+This library also provides a way of working with large arrays of records much faster than OCaml arrays of records.
+See `examples/bench/bench_struct.ml`.

+# Building

     ./configure
     make

-# lib/caml - simplified HDF5 wrapper
+# *lib/caml* - simplified HDF5 wrapper

 ## Store an array